neo-project/docs/docs/en-us/network/testnet.md

 # Main Net and Test Net

-The NEO node runs on the main net by default.
+The Neo node runs on the main net by default.
 The Main net is a block chain network that has been officially launched and operates independently.

 The Test net is an environment where the user can develop, commission and test programs.
 Testing programs on the testnet incurs the network fee of testnet GAS (not real GAS!).
 Testnet NEO and GAS can be applied free of charge, on the official website, detailed instruction are below.

 All the blockchain of the test network are independent of the main network.
 If you develop a simple smart contract or try to register assets, the use of testnet should suffice.
-After the testing is complete, the development can be moved to the NEO mainnet online operation.
+After the testing is complete, the development can be moved to the Neo mainnet online operation.

 ## TestNet characteristics